hyryel/com.unity.multiplayer.docs/docs/learn/faq.md

 3. Use a Relay.

-   [Unity Relay](https://docs.unity.com/relay/introduction.html) offers a way for game developers to securely offer increased connectivity between players by using a join code style workflow without needing to invest in a third-party solution.
-The Relay service enables developers to connect players together using a listen server.
+   [Unity Relay](https://docs.unity.com/relay/introduction.html) offers a way for game developers to securely offer increased connectivity between Players by using a join code style workflow without needing to invest in a third-party solution.
+The Relay service enables developers to connect Players together using a listen server.
 Instead of using dedicated game servers (DGS), the Relay service provides connectivity through a universal Relay server acting as a proxy.

    Another option is to use something like the `SteamP2PTransport`, which will work without the need of setting up any servers if you release your game on Steam.